openzipkin/zipkin/zipkin-collector/kafka/README.md

 Older versions of zipkin accepted a single span per message, as opposed to a list per message.
 This practice is deprecated, but still supported.

-## Kafka topic settings
+## Kafka configuration

-By default, this collector creates one instance of KafkaConsumer to poll for messages.
-Given that, our suggestion is to create the `zipkin` topic with one partition initially.
-Observe the KafkaConsumer instance for considerable consumer lag and scale up the number of instances using the [KAFKA_STREAMS](../../zipkin-server/README.md#kafka-collector) parameter as needed.
-For each KafkaConsumer instance added you should also add a partition to the `zipkin` topic.
-The number of partitions should always be equal or larger than the number of KafkaConsumer instances to benefit from the parallelism an additional KafkaConsumer brings.
+Below are a few guidelines for the Kafka infrastructure used by this collector:
+* The collector does not explicitly create the `zipkin` topic itself.
+If your cluster has auto topic creation enabled then it will be created by Kafka automatically using the broker configured defaults.
+We recommend therefor creating the topic manually before starting the collector, using configuration parameters adapted for your Zipkin setup.
+* The collector will not fail if the `zipkin` topic does not exist, it will instead just wait for the topic to become available.
+* A size based retention makes more sense than the default time based (1 week), to safeguard against large bursts of span data.
+* The collector starts 1 instance of `KafkaConsumer` by default.
+We do recommend creating the `zipkin` topic with 6 partitions however, as it allows you to easily scale out the collector later by increasing the [KAFKA_STREAMS](../../zipkin-server/README.md#kafka-collector) parameter.
+* As Zipkin reporter sends batches of spans which do not rely on any kind of ordering guarantee (key=null), you can increase the number of partitions without affecting ordering.
+It does not make sense however to have more `KafkaConsumer` instances than partitions as the instances will just be idle and not consume anything.
+* Monitoring the consumer lag of the collector as well as the size of the topic will help you   to decide if scaling up or down is needed.

-Note that tuning this collector should happen in coordination with your storage backend.
-There is no point in scaling up the collector if your storage backend is the bottleneck.
-There are various KafkaConsumer parameters (`max.poll.records`, `fetch.max.bytes` etc) that allow you to tweak behaviour and prevent the collector from swamping the storage backend.
+* Tuning this collector should happen in coordination with the storage backend.
+Parameters like `max.poll.records`, `fetch.max.bytes` can prevent the collector from overloading the storage backend.
+On the other hand a large consumer lag may indicate that the storage needs to be scaled up.